garytaylor/agileproxy/README.md

-        conditions handling improved in routing v0.1.12 Added a 'Direct' server which is a simple HTTP server that response to the stubs - also allows for static dirs to be hosted.
+        conditions handling improved in routing v0.1.12 Added a 'Direct' server which is a simple HTTP server that response to the stubs - also allows for static dirs to be hosted. v0.1.13 Upgraded activerecord and other gems to later versions